 It was commented that MCTF has no effect below QP value 17.

-Revisit after side activity to think about MCTF and generate some test results (consider 360° and HDR, consider VT versus CTC, and which CTC output documents are affected, will it be used with HBD/HBR?).
+Further discussion was planned after side activity to think about MCTF and generate some test results (consider 360° and HDR, consider VT versus CTC, and which CTC output documents are affected, whether it should be used with HBD/HBR).

 The test results were without rate control.